 You will need two whiteboards at a level where children can easily write on them.
 Be sure to have two or three good dry-erase markers for each whiteboard.
-Make a starting line at second person runs to the whiteboard and writes the second word.
+Make a starting line at the end of the room opposite the whiteboards.
+Divide your students into two teams.
+When directed to "go," one student from each team runs to the other end and writes the first word of the memory verse.
+He runs back and tags the next person.
+The second person runs to the whiteboard and writes the second word.
 If a child cannot remember the word, he can ask teammates for help, but he must crawl back instead of running if he must ask for help.
 The play continues until one team has finished the entire verse, including the reference.
 (Idea is adapted from Creative Christian Ideas by Ken Moser.)